-The white Hebrew Moth is covered with black markings which somewhat resemble characters in Hebrew script.
+The white Hebrew Moth is covered with black markings, the shape of which somewhat resemble characters in Hebrew script.

-The forewings of the Hebrew Moth are covered in a pattern of black lines that form various shapes with a black dot in the center of each wing.
-When spread open and revealed, the hindwings are a taupe color and lack any markings of any kind; instead they have a downy or feathery appearance with an ivory fringe.
+The forewings of the Hebrew Moth are covered in a pattern of black lines that form various shapes.
+A black distal dot marks the center of each wing.
+When spread open and revealed, the hindwings are a taupe color and lack markings of any kind; instead they have a downy or feathery appearance with an ivory fringe.
 The upper part of the white abdomen is punctuated with a black dot and two angled black lines forming the shape of what looks like a pendant necklace.

 Caterpillars are a lavender color with raised yellowish bumps sprouting thin hairs at each segment.
 Darker violet spots are speckled on and between each segment.
 They eat the leaves on blackgum trees, a native tree that is favored by wildlife.